Mathematical Applications Group: After Tron

+MAGI’s work on Tron inspired more work from advertising agencies.
+In 1982, MAGI won the very first Clio award for computer animation for a commercial it created called “Worm War 1” for Atari video games.
+Many more projects for major ad agencies and clients followed.

 In 1983, Disney commissioned MAGI to create a test film featuring characters from the children's book Where the Wild Things Are.
 The Wild Things test used CGI animation for the backgrounds and traditional 2-D animation for the characters "Max" and his dog.
 Animators John Lasseter and Glen Keane of Disney directed the test for Disney.
 At MAGi, Larry Elin directed Chris Wedge and Jan Carle and produced a 3-D background pencil test based on Disney's story animatics.
 Lasseter and Keane at Disney then hand-animated over the CGI background wireframes.
 A tight bi-coastal production loop was designed.
 MAGI programmer Josh Pines developed film scanning software to digitize and clean up the final hand-drawn character film footage from Disney.
 The scanning software was adapted to produce cleaner digitized images.
 Concurrently, an ink and paint system was written by Christine Chang, Jodi Slater, and Ken Perlin for production.
 This early paint system filled in color within character line borders, applied shadow, and highlighted and applied a blur to the color areas to produce an airbrush 2.5D effect.
 The final painted characters and CGI-rendered backgrounds were digitally composited, color-corrected, and light-scanned back onto film with a Celco camera for lab processing and delivery back to Disney.